 The first to go was Nissim Sean Carmeli on July 20.
 At the age of 16 he took leave of his family in Texas and came to Israel.
 Two years later he enlisted and volunteered for the Golani Brigade, one of the military’s top combat units.
 His friends described him as an introverted young man who was shy around his Israeli-born “Sabra” friends.
 They spoke loudly and displayed self-confidence; he spoke quietly, even in a whisper, part of the legacy he brought with him from the United States.

 When he was killed, it came out that he had been a “lone soldier,” a soldier in Israel without his parents living in the country, often a new immigrant on his or her own.
 His parents lived in the United States.
 Before the war, he had time to contact them.
-Immediately , he fell silent.
+Immediately after the fighting began, he fell silent.
 Like most of the soldiers, Sean was required to hand over his cell phone.
 After his parents were informed of his death, they got on a plane and made their way to Israel.
 News of the death of this lone soldier shocked Israelis.
-Entire families were sets, as they are at such times, and anxiously followed the military’s every move and every piece of information about casualties.
+Entire families were glued to their television sets, as they are at such times, and anxiously followed the military’s every move and every piece of information about casualties.
 They felt sorrow for Carmeli’s loneliness, in life and especially in death at only 21.

 In a matter of hours the call went out on social networks, appealing to people to accompany the lone soldier to his final resting place.
 Since he was a fan of the Maccabi Haifa soccer club, fans were asked to turn up for the funeral.
 Thousands of soccer fans and others announced they would be coming to the cemetery in Haifa, and that’s exactly what happened.
 Toward 11 p.m. on June 21, tens of thousands crowded into the military cemetery at the entrance to Haifa.
 Apart from his parents and a few other family members, no one from among the thousands had known Sean in life.
 How ironic that it was his death that brought them together.